-No one chooses to be hurt in a car accident.
+No one chooses to be hurt in an automobile accident.
 However, the decisions you make in the aftermath of a crash can significantly affect your recovery – financially, physically and emotionally.
 Selecting the right lawyer to handle your case is one of the most critical choices you need to make, but it doesn’t have to be a difficult one.

 Why You Should Hire a Charlotte Car Accident Lawyer from Warren & Kallianos

-A number of studies show that car accident victims can recover more money with the help of an attorney than those who try to handle their own claims.
-Here are just a few of the steps our lawyers can take to help you get back on your feet – financially and physically – after a serious car accident:
+A number of studies show that car wreck victims can recover more money with the help of an attorney than those who try to handle their own claims.
+Here are just a few of the steps our lawyers can take to help you get back on your feet – financially and physically – after a serious car wreck:

 - Conduct a thorough and independent investigation of the accident to determine its true cause and identify all responsible parties, including third parties such as the manufacturer of a defective auto part, the employer of an at-fault driver, or the agency responsible for a dangerous road condition, for example.